Convergence Analysis for Nonlinear GMRES: Numerical experiments

 and the fixed-point function

 It can be shown that $x^*=[0,0]^T$ is a solution of the fixed-point iteration and the nonlinear problem \eqref{eq:nonlinear2}.
 Note that

 Thus, $\|q'(x^*)\|=\frac{\max\{|c_1|, |c_2| \}}{2}$. \end{example} In the following, we consider different choices of $c_1$ and $c_2$ such that $q'(x^*)$ has different spectral radii, which means the FP method can either converge or diverge when the initial guesses are close to the exact solution.
+To validate our theoretical results, we define $g(x)=x-q(x)$.

 Case 1: $c_1=\frac{4}{5}, c_2=\frac{2}{3}$. $\|q'(x^*)\|=\frac{2}{5}<1$, which satisfies \eqref{eq:NGMRE0-rho-requirement}.
 We run 1000 random initial guesses $x_0=\frac{2y}{5\|y\|}$, where $y \in(-1,1)^2$, and the stopping criterion is that $\|r_k\|\leq 10^{-14}$.
 Here, we choose the initial guesses close enough to the exact solution ($x^*=0$) to meet the requirements of our theorems.
 We report the numerical q-convergence factor on the left panel of Figure \ref{fig:NGMRES0}.
 We observe that for different initial guesses, the q-convergence factors vary, but they seem to have an upper bound, and this upper bound is much smaller than \eqref{eq:NGMRE0-rho-requirement}.
 This indicates that our theoretical bound is not sharp.
 We will further explore this in the future.